Cu3PO42/KeySAVe-Documentation/faq.md

 ## I'm on Windows and when trying to extract the zip file, it tells me the file name was too long for the destination.

 ~~This is a limitation of Windows.
 Please delete the extracted folder and extract the ZIP again to a folder closer to the root of your hard drive.
 For example `C:\KeySAVe`.~~ This issue should be fixed since version 1.1.1.

+## I can open my files, how do I find my TSV?

+In the options tab, select the TSV formatting.
+Now you can read your TSV off of any Pokémon that you captured or hatched yourself.